Milne-Centre/ThaiPASS2022/README.md

 Tasks for the "Astronomy at High Speed" course prepared by the University of Warwick.
 Please watch the YouTube video on our channel before attempting these exercises.

 ### Exoplanets
-Tasks for the "Exoplanets" course prepared by the University of Warwick.
+Tasks for the "Exoplanets" course prepared by the University of Central Lancashire.
 Please watch the YouTube video on our channel before attempting these exercises.

 ### Pre-Tasks
 All student participants must complete and submit the pre-ThaiPASS exercise before arriving at ThaiPASS.
 This is located in the 'Pre-Tasks' folder.
 Instructions on using Git Hub are provided below.